costa-rica/NativeStuff26swipePadPrototype02/README.md

 ### Test12modif

 Keeping this Test12 screen name because it will reference the NativeStuff23oneActionGeometry project where this methodology came from.
 The original file name was "Test12.js".

+- use logic for all three types 4-8, 5-10, and 4-12 from this project
+  - in Home.js and Test12modif.js